 With an estimated 40% of all websites using WordPress, it continues to be a popular target for hackers and cyber criminals.
 To help protect your site, we take a multi-layered approach to reduce the risk:

 - Rather than running everything on a single server, services are split logically across multiple servers with only the front-end web server externally accessible.
-The other servers sit behind in a private virtual LAN.1 Each server is protected by two firewalls — one at the ISP’s network level2 and one on the server itself.
+The other servers sit behind in a private virtual network (VLAN), inaccessible to the external internet.